 Neither Bob nor Onion wants to wait though, with it being very obvious that they both don’t really even believe Owen would come back for them.
 They take off on their own but soon encounter a group of “red-shirts” (basically pro slavery vigilantes).
 The group’s leader, or at least their loudest member, is a man named Chase (Steve Zahn) who winds up cajoling an overly idealistic Onion into heading with them to the slave trading town of Pikesville, Missouri.

 Once they get to Pikesville, things go south pretty quickly.
 Due to some misperceptions about terminology, Chase thinks Onion is a prostitute and takes him to the local brothel where it turns out he has been a regular with one of the women.
 That prostitute, a woman named Pie (Natasha Marc), winds up taking in Onion after she discovers he is a male.
 Onion, while trying to find and help out Bob, winds up becoming embroiled in an insurrection led by a woman named Sibonia (Crystal Lee Brown).
 The insurrection is outed to the local judge by Pie and nine slaves, including Sibonia, are hanged.
-At the end of the episode, John Brown and his vengeful group of men come to the town and enact “the lord’s justice on it” with Chase, Pie, and the judge among the many dead at the end.
+At the end of The Good Lord Bird Episode 2, John Brown and his vengeful group of men come to the town and enact “the lord’s justice on it” with Chase, Pie, and the judge among the many dead at the end.

 Each of the plot threads exists to establish the characters more than anything else.
 The most fascinating aspect of “A Wicked Plot” to me is that it takes time away from being a showcase for Ethan Hawke’s Brown and instead really makes an effort to focus intensely on a whole different set of characters, including several who will only appear in this one episode.